grannycart/bibliography/README.md

 This repository contains a bibliography of anything I've read that I find interesting.
 As a result it covers a very broad range of material.

+The bibliography file itself is "a-new-ark.bib" - so really that's the only file that matters on this repository.

 I make a very cursory effort to group stuff by topic.
 There's no hard rules about that, except that the top-level topics are listed in the comments at the beginning of the file, and where each topic starts in the bibliography.
 For most entries I add a "comment" tag that has a summary of what the article is about (written by me or pulled from the abstract), possibly some comments about the article by me, and sometimes quotes pulled from the article.